 At our steakhouse Georgia James, we sell more steaks a year than you can count—which is fantastic—but that comes with both a price and a need to use more than just prime cuts.
 On a 950 lb cow, there are 20-26 portioned ribeyes and 12 8oz filets.
 Roughly 250+ lbs of that cow have to be used as ground beef.

-We opened Underbelly Burger to provide an outlet for 44 Farms and R-C Ranch to sell their grind so they can continue to provide us with steaks at Georgia James—utilizing the whole cow so nothing goes to waste.
+We opened Underbelly Burger to provide an outlet for R-C Ranch to sell their grind so they can continue to provide us with steaks at Georgia James—utilizing the whole cow so nothing goes to waste.
 This is one way we’re working toward a more sustainable cattle industry.

 Our burgers are about showcasing the best possible meat from our friends.
 You won’t find gourmet toppings or five different styles of fries.
 Just high-quality, old-school burgers that we think are delicious, and we hope you do, too.